element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `refresh_token_lifetime`

-*(string)* Time that a refresh token remains valid for (provided that it is not exchanged for another one first).
+*(duration)* Time that a refresh token remains valid for (provided that it is not exchanged for another one first).
 This option can be used to automatically log-out inactive sessions.
 Please see the manual for more information.

 Note also that this is calculated at login time and refresh time: changes are not applied to existing sessions until they are refreshed.